Censorship in China: Historical

 The Chinese government regulates the creation and distribution of materials regarding Chinese history.
-Particular emphasis is placed on combatting "historical nihilism".
-The CCP's historical research body, the Central Committee Party History Research Office, has defined historical nihilism as that which "seek[s] to distort the history of modern China's revolution, the CCP and the armed forces under the guise of reevaluating existing narratives", and thus countering such nihilism is "a form of political combat, crucial to the CCP leadership and the security of socialism".
+Particular emphasis is placed on opposing "historical nihilism".
+The CCP's historical research body, the Central Committee Party History Research Office, has defined "historical nihilism" as that which "seek[s] to distort the history of modern China's revolution, the CCP and the armed forces under the guise of reevaluating existing narratives", and thus countering such nihilism is "a form of political combat, crucial to the CCP leadership and the security of socialism".
 In practice, the term is often applied to any narratives that challenge official views of historical events.
 Under Xi Jinping, the government began to censor digitized archival documents that contradict official depictions of history.

 One example of this is the censorship of historical writings about the Cultural Revolution.
 Although the Chinese government now officially denounces the Cultural Revolution, it does not allow Chinese citizens to present detailed histories of the suffering and brutality that ordinary people sustained.

 Questioning folk-historical stories, such as those of the Five Heroes of Mount Langya, can be a criminal offense.

 In 2021, the Cyberspace Administration of China launched a hotline for the reporting of "historical nihilists" and "illegal" comments about Chinese history.
 Netizens face jail time and other punishments if they are found to have posted content critical of China's leadership, policies and history.